Nigeria Customs Service ranks and salary structure in 2026

 Applicants with an SSCE (Senior Secondary Certificate Examination) qualification are generally recruited into the lowest ranks of the NCS.
 These positions are part of the Customs Assistant Cadre, which serves as the entry point into the service.

 Salaries can differ based on duty location, length of service, and the specific allowances an officer is entitled to.
-Below is the SSCE-level rank and salary structure.
+Below is an exploration of the Nigeria Customs Service ranks and salaries in 2026 for SSCE holders.

 Nigeria Customs Service allowances and benefits